vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 intentionally.
 What happens if one commits an offence intentionally and does not perform this expiation?
 Mild punishment, similar to the punishment given to the princes and others will be meted out by the Lord and they will be purified and then taken over to his side.
 Just like an offence that is to be cleared by striking with a weapon, is got over by the pricking of a thorn.
 The serious offence that is willingly done, and not prayed for forgiveness, will be cleared by the Lord, by making them suffer in this world in various ways, before they pass out of the body purified to reach His eternal abode.
 All this happens on account of the grace of the Lord, who never forsakes one who has surrendered unto Him.
 It is, therefore, necessary to be very careful regarding one's course of life here after prapatti, and be vigilant not to commit any offence intentionally.
 If some offence occurs on account of past karmas, in spite of one's vigilance, it is wise to feel shamc, repent, desist from such action further and to perform a prapatti, a second prapatti for forgiving that offence.

 Sometime, it is asked whether one can perform a "prayaschitta-prapatti' even before the offences occur, so that the Lord may not punish one, for such commissions.
 The answer to this question is that performing an expiation or prayaschitta, does not arise when the offence is not actually committed.
 In view of some offences that are anticipated in future, one cannot perform an expiation.
 But, at the time of performing prapatti for moksha, one may include in that prapatti itself, that he may be granted 'Niraparadha Kainkarya' i.e., a course of life after prapatti, where no offences occur.
-If a prayer for service to the Lord not tainted with offences is included in the prayer for protection of his
+If a prayer for service to the Lord not tainted with offences is included in the prayer for protection of his self at the time of self-surrender, he will not be liable to commit the offences intentionally.

-188

-Essence of Srimad Rahasyatraya Saram

-self at the time of self-surrender, he will not be liable to commit the offences intentionally.

 It is sometime argued that one need not seck for any forgiveness of the Lord, even in the case of intentional offences that are committed by one, as the Lord has given an assurance 'सर्वपापेभ्यो मोक्षयिष्यामि' | It is also said that the Lord may not punish one even in case of intentional sins done by one.
 Some say that there would be no delay in attainment of godhead and eternal service of the Lord for those who cannot bear delay.